avinodkumar/cats/README.md

 # CATS
 [Cable Automated Test Solution (CATS)](https://github.com/Comcast/cats/) is a pre-integrated software bundle that provides a common framework for validating customer-premises equipment (CPE) for functional testing and stability tests.
-The OCATS automation framework can be used by the broadcast community for improving the amount, type and quality of auto-mated testing.
+The CATS automation framework can be used by the broadcast community for improving the amount, type and quality of auto-mated testing.
 CATS focuses on manual and automated Set top usage through IR and Power Control used for video inspection.

 ## Benefits
   * Reducing the Length of Test & Development Cycles